 The management approach includes the proposed program organization, including a description of how it will be directed by the program manager.
 The approach also describes how the applicant proposes to interface with Battelle, the Army, and Consortium partners.
-During all phases of the contract, the evaluation partner will inform Battelle of progress as well as obstacles or issues encountered, proposed solutions and next steps.
 The work plan demonstrates how the proposed activities relate to the proposed project, enabling the reviewer to understand the work that will take place and how it will be accomplished, with benchmarks and milestones.
 The work outlined in the plan is achievable within the timeframe allotted.